-These are the basic elements to include in the Reactive scene when your protagonist makes a decision.
+These are the basic elements to include in the Reactive scene when your protagonist makes a decision

-Reactive scenes provide a way for your character to make really bad decisions which will create even greater conflict later on.
+Reactive scenes provide a way for your character to make terrible decisions which will create even greater conflict later on.
 She may be blind to the motivations of another character.
 He may find that getting into the boardroom isn’t a slam dunk.
 Reactive scenes are your opportunity to build conflict and tension because the following action scene may be based on a very wrong decision that seemed right at the time for the character.

 Why This Structure Helps

 The puzzle of politics, the mystery of murder in ancient Italy.
-After Rome, before the Middoe Ages, Italy belonged to the Ostrogoths.
+After Rome, before the Middle Ages, Italy belonged to the Ostrogoths.